scaled/scaled/README.md

 ## Development

-Chances are, Scaled does not solve all of your development needs and make your favorite kind of toast.
-If you find that the fires in your belly are stoked by the idea of an Emacs-like extensible editor built atop the JVM, then perhaps you would like to extend Scaled such that it does solve your problems and make your toast.
+Chances are, Scaled does not currently solve all of your development needs and make your favorite kind of toast.
+If you find that the fires in your belly are stoked by the idea of an Emacs-like extensible editor built atop the JVM, then perhaps you would like to extend Scaled such that it does support your desired toast-making capabilities.
 This is becoming a less crazy prospect day by day as the Scaled core stabilizes and the facilities for developing Scaled improve.

-Because Scaled checks itself and all of its extensions out directly from source, you can simply start hacking on the code that was checked out in `SCALED_HOME/Packages`.
+Because Scaled checks itself and all of its extensions out directly from source, you can simply start hacking on the code that is checked out in `SCALED_HOME/Packages`.
 This is not wildly different than how I develop Scaled.
 I actually have the packages checked out elsewhere and symlink them into `SCALED_HOME/Packages`, but that's mainly so that I can arrange the myriad Scaled subprojects into a slightly less flat directory structure.